 In the context of such a haphazard approach to building and operating new canals in Sind, the Jamrao Canal in the southeast of the province heralded an important shift.
 It inaugurated a new phase of irrigation development in Sind that was more intensive and systematic.
 As such, it laid the roots for the twentieth century's huge barrage irrigation schemes that occupy the attention of later chapters in this thesis.
-Constructed in 1898-1899, the Jamrao Canal project relied on migrant labourers from outside the province, especially Punjabis and Baluchis.
-This was due to the sparseness of Sind's population, which the local administration was always keen to point out as a limiting factor in any development project, because it forced up labour costs36 and suggested the danger that Sindhi haris would desert the zamindars who employed them in order to take up other work elsewhere.37 The canal was an extension to, and significant renovation of, the existing Eastern Nara canal system, and provided irrigation water to 934,300 acres, although only a third was cultivated each year because limited water supplies were rationed.
-Importantly, the canal was designed to provide water for both kharif and rabi cultivation, which would enable more crops to be produced during a year, whereas existing Sind canals provided almost exclusively for kharif irrigation.
-The Jamrao was, like all main canals constructed in Sind since annexation, a government project.
-The administration in Sind recognized that irrigation development would have to be state-driven and could not rely on a proactive public reception, unlike in the Punjab where the greater enthusiasm of rural magnates for building and maintaining their own canals led to a higher incidence of private canal construction and ownership.
-In fact, the state's precise role in Sindhi irrigation was a product of constant negotiation between government departments and officials.
-Canals were important enough in Sind that the negotiations that accompanied their development - and
+Constructed in 1898-1899, the Jamrao Canal project relied on migrant labourers from outside the province, especially Punjabis and Baluchis.35 This was due to the sparseness of Sind's population, which the local administration was always keen to point out as a limiting factor in any development project, because it forced up labour costs36 and suggested the danger that Sindhi haris would desert the zamindars who employed them in order to take up other work elsewhere.37 The canal was an extension to, and significant renovation of, the existing Eastern Nara canal system, and provided irrigation water to 934,300 acres, although only a third was cultivated each year because limited water supplies were rationed.

 33 Government of Bombay R.D.
 Resolution 1419, dated 19.02.1897, pr.3, in collection of notes marked 3561B, R.D. vol. 147 of 1897, compilation 1486, M.S.A.

-34 Ibid.
+34 Ihid.